Pulmonology in Virginia

 The Navigational Bronch/Lung Nodule Clinic at Henrico Doctors’ Hospital and the Navigational Bronch/Lung Nodule Program at LewisGale Medical Center are dedicated to the diagnosis, treatment and management of lung diseases.
 We use minimally invasive technology to determine if lung nodules are cancerous.
 A lung nodule is defined as a spot in the lung that is visible on a chest X-ray or CT scan.

-At Henrico Doctors’ Hospital, doctors use advanced technology to convert your CT scan is converted into a 3D map of your lungs.
+At Henrico Doctors’ Hospital, doctors use advanced technology to convert your CT scan into a 3D map of your lungs.
 Your doctor uses this map to guide a bronchoscope to the lung nodule and remove a tissue sample (biopsy) for analysis.
 This minimally invasive procedure is a nonsurgical way for your doctor to access hard-to-reach areas of your lungs.

 Pulmonary function testing

 Pulmonary function tests, including pulmonary stress tests, are breathing tests that indicate how well your lungs are working.
 These tests assess how much air you can blow out, how much air your lungs can hold and how hard you can blow air out.

 Additionally, pulmonary stress tests may be used to help determine if patients with lung cancer have the capacity to undergo surgery.
 The results of these tests allow us to develop the best treatment plan for you.

 Our hospitals have sleep programs and centers where highly trained specialists perform sleep studies.
 A sleep study will help us see if a sleep disorder, such as obstructive sleep apnea, is affecting your breathing at night.
 This allows us to develop the best treatment plan for your respiratory condition.